arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 >> - Maintence
 >> - Termination protection
 > - Takes a while to create
+*the shared presentation content goes up to here.
+If anyone wants to see an integration with EC2, just message me or see the lab on Udemy*
 - Creating a EC2 instance
+> - pass a bootstrap script
+> - Used as security group 'WebDMZ', for example
+> - Added an inbound rule to rds-launch-wizard, to communicate with the WebDMZ
+> - Check if the instance is running
+- Backing to RDS
+> - Database created :)
+> - After selecting the created db, field monitoring is cloudwatch metrics
+> - on connectitivy field, the endpoint there is what we need
+> - Back to EC2, just paste the instance public IP adress in a new tab, and then fill the database fields with what we created.
+> - You will see a error message, because first its necessary to run on SSH into the EC2 instance.

+### RDS Backups, Multi-AZ & Read-Replicas Lab
+- On RDS, on the database, its possible to:
+> - By clicking in the button actions (canto sup diretito), theres some things you can do
+> - By clicking in modify, its possible to do a lot of stuff to
+>> - Modify to multi AZ (it takes some time) -> see in configurations

 ## DynamoDB